cleanupyourcity/CleanupYourCity/README.md

 ### 1. User Stories (Required and Optional)
 **Required Stories**

-* User can register
-* User can login
+* User can register and login
 * User can view garbage in their area
 * User can add location to clean
+* User can view profile info
 * User can adopt garbage
-* User can view profile

 **Optional Stories**